Chain Link fences are pretty easy and cheap to repair. You can DIY or get a pro to do the job. Both are fairly cheap options.

 Changing the Height and Location of Your Chain Link Fence

-Property owners may want to increase the height of their fences to ensure more security in their premises.
+Property owners may want to increase the height of their fences to ensure more security on their premises.
 This normally involves covering the existing short fence posts with longer ones.
-A new, taller mesh can then be installed with the same rails on top.
+A new, taller mesh can then be installed with the same rails.

-The project cost for such a fence repair is dependent on the size of fence you choose to install.
-Increasing the height of your chain link fence from 4 feet to 6 feet will therefore cost you $18 per linear foot on average.
+The project cost for such a fence repair depends on the size of the fence you choose to install.
+Increasing the height of your chain link fence from 4 feet to 6 feet will cost you $18 per linear foot on average.

-Many of the same materials used to change a chain link fence’s height can be used to modify the position of your fence.
+Many of the same materials used to change a chain link fence’s height can modify your fence’s position.
 To move a chain link fence, expect to pay an average of $21 per linear foot to an expert.